opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:cfunction:: void cvMulSpectrums( const CvArr* src1, const CvArr* src2, CvArr* dst, int flags)
 .. ocv:pyoldfunction:: cv.MulSpectrums(src1, src2, dst, flags)-> None

-    :param src1: first input array.
+    :param a: first input array.

-    :param src2: second input array of the same size and type as ``src1`` .
+    :param b: second input array of the same size and type as ``src1`` .

-    :param dst: output array of the same size and type as ``src1`` .
+    :param c: output array of the same size and type as ``src1`` .

     :param flags: operation flags; currently, the only supported flag is ``DFT_ROWS``, which indicates that each row of ``src1`` and ``src2`` is an independent 1D Fourier spectrum.

     :param conjB: optional flag that conjugates the second input array before the multiplication (true) or not (false).

+.. :param src1: (documentation isn't required)
+.. :param src2: (documentation isn't required)
+.. :param dst: (documentation isn't required)

 The function ``mulSpectrums`` performs the per-element multiplication of the two CCS-packed or complex matrices that are results of a real or complex Fourier transform.